arunsethuraman/ima2p/README.md

 Sethuraman, A, J Hey.
 2015.
 IMa2p - Parallel MCMC and inference of ancient demography under the Isolation with Migration (IM) model.
 Molecular Ecology Resources
 DOI: 10.1111/1755-0998.12437

+Important - Bug fix - 8/4/2016

+Fixed a bug which was causing the program to hang in the event that the user doesn't specify the heating parameters despite trying to run it in parallel.
+Thanks to Jared Knoblauch for catching this!

 Important - Bug fix - 10/19/2015

 Fixed a bug in reading MCF files back into memory for re-starting M mode.
 Previously, the code was wrongly reading the MCF file prefixed as: